COSC310-Team27/310-Calendar-Project/README.md

 This application has many features which run individually but the main features are as listed below:

-1. Log in: The primary purpose of this application is to help users schedule their week and based on theor to do list, thus we save each user as an indivisual user
+1. Log in: The primary purpose of this application is to help users schedule their week and based on theory to do list, thus we save each user as an indivisual user

 2. Scheduling and showing  your weekly activities: The application has a main purpose to schedule your week based on the priority and difficulty.
 The input provided by the user and based on the patterns we can draw we try shceduling the users week